DanTeegan/Python_Database_Connection/README.md

-### - Welcome to the README of Database Connection project presentation:
+### - Welcome to the README of Database the Connection project presentation:
 ##### - This is a repository to represent the connection and its integration between the database in SQL and python.
 ##### - Three main files are shown in this repository: main.py, queries.py and output.py.
 ##### - Using inheritance, importing the main file with the connection details, which is also inherited  by the queries and the output, allows a smooth transition of code and allows an easier interface for the user.